j2store/userguide/troubleshooting_issues.md

 Save.

 If the address provided is not in the USPS API's database, then it would throw this error.
 (Even if an extra space or typo in the address with throw the error.)

+<a name="payment_option_title"></a>
+##How to translate payment option title

+It is possible and very easy to translate the payment option title for multilingual site.

+Open your payment method and enter the language constant as a payment option title.

+For example, J2STORE_MYCUSTOM_PAYMENTOPTION_TITLE

+Then create language override for the constant **J2STORE_MYCUSTOM_PAYMENTOPTION_TITLE** and enter your language specific value.